microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOHomeSite/readme.md

 > This setting is not applied immediately and can take several hours to be fully
 > available within the tenant.
 Please use this resource with caution, as a direct
 > test run can lead to incorrect status results.
+> For more details about setting the home site, go to> aka.ms/homesites